Dick Rauch

 Richard Harvie Rauch (July 15, 1893 – October 9, 1970) was an American football player and coach.
 Rauch attended Pennsylvania State University.
 He was a player-coach for the Boston Bulldogs, New York Yankees and the Maroons over the course of his five-year career.
-Rauch made his professional debut in the National Football League in 1925 with the Pottsville Maroons.
+Rauch made his professional debut in the National Football League (NFL) in 1925 with the Pottsville Maroons.
 He was also the first NFL coach to institute daily practices.

 Early career

 Born in Harrisburg, Pennsylvania, Rauch attended high school at Harrisburg Tech in 1906.
 He did not make the football team until his senior year, in 1909.
 He played center on that team.
 After high school, he went to work in the Pennsylvania Steel Mills outside of Harrisburg for six years.
 Rauch decided to continue his education.
 In 1916 he entered Bethlehem Prep, located in Bethlehem, Pennsylvania, to brush up his mathematics and obtain sufficient credits to enter Penn State.
 At Bethlehem Prep, Rauch lettered in three sports, football, basketball and track.